bnfone/affilify-bot/README.md

 # Configure default tracking IDs for each Amazon region
 # Set your preferred DEFAULT_SIGNATURE for DMs

-# Create the SQLite file before running
+# Create the data directory (database will be auto-created)
-touch bot.db
+mkdir -p data

 # Run locally
 cargo run